frequently asked questions

 Does each stage have a cut-off point?

-Yes, in order to protect the safety of competitors it is necessary to introduce cut off points to avoid competitors competing in dangerous conditions.
+In order to protect the safety of competitors and crew, it is sometimes necessary to introduce cut-off points to avoid participants competing in dangerous conditions.

-That being said, it is our goal to have everyone finish so each stage allows a generous time to complete the distance and in some situations a short course/ early start may be provided for those competing at a speed which would jeopardise the chances of the competitor returning safely.
+That being said, it is our goal to have everyone finish each race.
+Where cut-offs are implemented, they allow a generous timeframe in which to complete the distance and in some situations an early start may be provided for those competing at a speed which would jeopardise the chances of the competitor returning safely.

 Cut-offs will be communicated to athletes the evening before each stage.